 The visitor is now thoroughly engaged and continues to explore, discovering in the adjacent artist studio a whole classroom of artists watching a live painting demo – apparently from a visiting national artist.
 The room simmers with quiet energy as paintbrushes blaze trails of color across the canvases at each easel.

 The larger painting is taking shape right now on Elm Street’s four acres.
 With the the rough outlines sketched here, you can picture the broad brushstrokes that will come soon to this Elm Street creation in Woodstock – creating a vibrant and glowing canvas for all of us to explore, enjoy and share!

 Ann Litrel is a co-founder of Elm Street Cultural Arts Village.
-She is a visual artist and serves as Elm Street’s President on the Board of Directors.
+She is a visual artist and serves on Elm Street’s Board of Directors.